Alhamin01/html/README.md

 Feel free sharing suggestion to help refine the purity of the code I write.

  However, I am also opened for collaborations and joint projects.

+ (What this repo contains:)

+ basic html and css code

+ funny projects

+ hands on new technologies

+ both web technologies as well as practical engineering technologies

 thanks